-The Geology of the Dolomites is extremely rich and interesting.
+The Geology of the Dolomites is extremely rich and fascinating.

 The Dolomites are extraordinary mountains; a collection of exceptional geological features unique in the world.
 Their profound essence lies in the nature of their rocks, and in the dramatic events that have shaped them.